-The Oregon Employment Department (OED) will administer the program and is currently drafting proposed rules, with final rules due out by Sept.
-1. The OED will set contribution levels, collect payments from employers, provide model notices and oversee program administration.
+The Oregon Employment Department (OED) will administer the program and is currently drafting proposed rules.
+The OED will set contribution levels, collect payments from employers, provide model notices and oversee program administration.

 The law applies to employers — including political subdivisions of the state government — with at least one employee working in Oregon, but exempts tribal and federal governments.